Skip to content

 Kiro's living specs concept addresses vibe coding's most acute long-term problem.
 When requirements change, teams update version-controlled specification files rather than letting decisions disappear into ephemeral chat history.
 As a RedMonk analysis explains: "requirements can be added, removed, and amended.
 Additional context of what's being built is captured not just in the ephemerality of prompts alone but in a living document."

-A Red Hat enterprise guide frames the business case for this hybrid approach: structured workflows take more upfront time but deliver "better team productivity, wider collaboration, and a higher return on investment from your AI tools."
+The business case for this hybrid approach is clear: structured workflows take more upfront time but deliver "better team productivity, wider collaboration, and a higher return on investment from your AI tools."

 The YC W25 Context